 One of the most frequent questions we receive is how to add videos to your Haiku Decks.
 We’re working on adding the ability to embed videos directly, but until we can make that experience appropriately simple, beautiful, and fun, here are a couple of workarounds to try.

-Adding Videos: Export Method (iPad Only)
+Adding Videos: Export Method

 This method is best when you’re giving a live presentation and you want a true embedded video that you can play right from your deck.
 The downside is that you’ll end up with a big file that won’t be as easy to post and share with your social networks.